vijendra1125/Evolution-of-DL-Based-End-to-End-2D-Image-Semantic-Segmentation/README.md

 ### Loss of spatial inforamtion
 Giving a bigger picture, most noticable approach could be seen as follow:
 * Limiting the loss of spatial information
+  * Dilated Convolution
     * Use of dilated convolution in encoder in order to retain a dense feature map output from encoder without compromising on expanding receptiv field as we go deeper in the network and hence limiting the loss of spatial information.
     * Papers: DeepLab, DilateNet
 * Recovering the lost spatial information
   * Recovering by complemeting the decoding process with the available infromation from encoder